Intelligent Predictor Ranking

 vector.

-Let’s take a look at a more tangible case now.
+Let’s use some real data now.
 The code below calls

-a vegetation index) and a bunch of numeric predictors named in the
+vegetation index) and a bunch of numeric predictors named in the vector

 Let’s say we’d like to focus our analysis in the limiting role of the